 Option 3: Deploy an automated MAP monitoring platform online.

-The third option, which we would argue is the best, will be to set up an automated online system for monitoring and enforcement of your MAP pricing policy.
+The third option, which we would argue is the best, will be to set up an enforcement of your MAP pricing policy.

 Such a platform takes the best elements of both of the previous options to create an effective, affordable method of protecting your MAP pricing across the Internet at all times.
 It can also give you deep visibility — and more actionable insights than you’ve ever had — into what’s happening in your retail channel.

 MAP Monitoring and Enforcement: How to Do It Right

 Below we will describe some of the best practices for both MAP monitoring and MAP enforcement.
 As you will see, your ability to effectively use these strategies will in most cases require that you choose option 3 from the list above — setting up an automated system for MAP monitoring and enforcement, as opposed to trying to handle these functions manually, in-house.

 1. Compile all of the data — product names, SKUs, a list of authorized resellers, etc. — that you’ll want to track.